 INSTRUCTOR: Amilcar Castellano Sanchez

-This course encompasses the study of medical world history in the period that extends after the industrial revolution to current times; in similarity to the previous semester, this course will highlight medicine’s history as it has been portrayed in different forms of art, i.e. visual, written, performed in a global perspective thus emphasizing certain areas in this review such as: anatomy, physical diagnosis, different types of illness -with a focus on infectious diseases-; a few specialties such as: obstetrics / gynecology, surgery, and psychiatry among others also including selected examples of preventive medicine and therapeutic approaches; all from the perspective of the vast historical registry available to us and making use of several exemplary lives of individuals in the course of medical history.
-Thus, this course qualifies as a Global Learning Course that is discipline specific.
-Sessions will include: faculty and invited speaker lectures / workshops; video / movie screenings, required readings (articles / book / novel (s), homework assignments and group projects.
+This course encompasses the study of medical world history as it has occurred through time portrayed in different forms of art, i.e. visual, written, performed in a global perspective thus emphasizing certain areas in this review such as: anatomy, physical diagnosis, different types of illness -with a focus on infectious diseases-; a few specialties such as: obstetrics / gynecology, surgery, and psychiatry amongst others also including selected examples of preventive medicine and therapeutic approaches; all from the perspective of the vast historical registry available to us.

 Additionally, this course qualifies as a Global Learning Course (GL) that is discipline specific.
 During both semesters’ sessions will include faculty and invited speaker lectures, workshops, video and movie screenings, required readings (articles / book / novel (s) for both in class and out of class activities, homework assignments, creative / reflective writing, close reading, engaged listening, visual thinking strategies and other museum-based techniques applied to the study of this material.

 Note that this course has been redesigned and as such content and assessments have changed since it was last offered.